Zeid bin Shaker: Prime Minister (1991-1993)

 Taher Masri resigned as prime minister after the collapse of his government.
 Ibn Shaker was once again called in, this time to reform the economy, renew Arab unity which had been damaged since the invasion of Iraq, and reach accommodation for the Muslim Brotherhood.
 However, Shaker's government generally favored the conservatives and ignored the Brotherhood.
 It survived a nonconfidence motion in December 1991, at a vote of 46-27.
 In 1992, all martial law regulations imposed by King Hussein since the 1967 war were removed, and political parties were once again allowed to register.

 Abdelsalam Majali was appointed prime minister of a transitional government in 1993.

 Prime Minister (1995-1996)

 After Abdelsalam Majali resigned as prime minister, Ibn Shaker was once again appointed.
 The government emphasized their economic plans, but primarily focused on normalizing relations with Israel.
 This was due to the vocal opposition to the peace treaty with Israel, which had been stronger than the government expected.
 Hussein adopted a hard line stance towards opponents of the accords, and banned meetings against it by Islamist, leftist, and nationalist groups.
 This stifled dissent "even at the expense, in the opinion of some observers, of a slowdown of the democratization process."
-During this time that Israel completed their withdrawal from Jordanian territory.
+During this time Israel completed their withdrawal from Jordanian territory.
 Ibn Shaker also attempted to clear the way for increased trade and investment by implementing economic normalization.

 Eventually, Hussein would appoint Abdul Karim Kabariti as prime minister in February 1996.